Why to Use Natural Dyes

 The good news is that our planet is full of natural beauty.
 Artificial dyes were inspired by colors that actually exist in nature.
 Which leads me to a question: why would you buy the cheap knock off brand, when the authentic version is better, affordable and accessible (and doesn’t cause hyperactivity in children)?

-You’ll start by boiling your eggs until they’re cooked through, which generally takes about 15 minutes from when the water starts to boil.
+Start by boiling eggs until they’re cooked through, which generally takes about 12-15 minutes from when the water starts to boil.
 Allow them to cool.

-The basic process for creating the natural dye is to boil around 2 cups of water with the spice, herb, fruit or vegetable of choice, for around 5 – 10 minutes, then remove from heat.
+The basic process for creating the natural dye is to boil 2 cups of water with the spice, herb, fruit or vegetable of choice, for around 5 – 10 minutes, then remove from heat.
 This isn’t an exact science… just watch the color of the water and use your best judgement.
-Strain the water and transfer to a mason jar.
-Once the water is cooled, you can place how ever many hard boiled eggs as you want and/or will fit, and let them hang out, for 1 – 4 hours, depending on the color you are hoping to achieve.

-Here are the colors you can choose from… but use your imagination!
+Here are some colors you can choose from.
+But don’t feel like you have to limit yourself to just these!
 If you have something in your refrigerator or pantry that you think would make a beautiful or unique color, give it a try.
 Just make sure it’s edible and safe for ingestion.

 |Purple||Blossoms from a Violet Plant